blueputty01/ama-scraping/README.md

 Queries FREIDA API for list of programs and their URLs, then opens those links in a browser to download the information for that program.

 1. Create `.env` file containing USERNAME and PASSWORD for the AMA site.
-2. Set specialty interests in `main.py` (values found through network inspection)
+2. Set the specialty interests as a constant in `main.py`, at the top of the file (values found through network inspection)